aschei/aschei.github.io/source/_posts/2013-12-16-howto-disable-daemons-permanently.markdown

 <code>
 sudo sh -c "echo 'manual' > /etc/init/SERVICE.override"
 </code>

 To reenable the service just delete the .override file.

-Not every service is controled via upstart, on my system e.g. nessus is controled via init.d.
-Services controled via init.d are configured using an executable script in /etc/init.d and links to this script, that are located in /etc/rc?.d, according to the certain runlevels.
+Not every service is controlled via upstart, on my system e.g. nessus is controlled via init.d.
+Services controlled via init.d are configured using an executable script in /etc/init.d and links to this script, that are located in /etc/rc?.d, according to the certain runlevels.
 To disable such a service, the easiest option is to remove the executable flag from the script, such as

 <code>
 sudo chmod -x /etc/init.d/nessusd